"Follow me to a place where incredible feats are routine every hour or so.

 - Calyx, Reynard's hometown in The Reynard Cycle, is clearly one, even though most of Reynard's adventures there took place prior to the novels.
 Maybe in the prequels?

 - The town of Smallville in Smallville.
 The explanation for the large number of unusual occurrences is the presence of a significant amount of Kryptonite in the area, which in this case causes humans in its presence to gain powers varying from individual to individual.

 - Monk's San Francisco

 - And Charmed's San Francisco, though sometimes for no reason whatsoever.

-- And obviously CSI: NY New York and CSI: Miami's Miami.
+- And obviously CSI: New Yorks New York and CSI: Miami's Miami.

 - Played with in one episode when a Vegas-based rapper claimed it was "the new New York".
 A certain New York rapper took offense, and a "beef" started.

 - Forever Knight's Toronto, with a serial killer for every day of the year.

 - Same with Blood Ties, with monsters taking place of serial killers.